iprapas/pythonpdf/README.md

 Results can be found in *output/* folder

 ## And now PLAY
 You can easily modify the code in *src/stamp.py*, make your own pdf stamps and stamp your pdfs!

+## Problems merging pages with PyPDF2
+- The metadata are not passed from the original pdf to the stamped one.
+- Bookmarks are not kept either.